electricbookworks/electric-book-gui/README.md

 ### ebw github repos
 Lists all the repos owned by the current user on github

-The command line tool ebw works like this:
 ### ebw github delete-repo [reponame]
 Deletes the named repo from your github account.
 USE WITH EXTREME CAUTION.